Deploy your Azure API Management instance to a virtual network - external mode

-Azure API Management can be deployed inside an Azure virtual network (VNet) to access backend services within the network.
+Azure API Management can be deployed (injected) inside an Azure virtual network (VNet) to access backend services within the network.
 For VNet connectivity options, requirements, and considerations, see Using a virtual network with Azure API Management.

 This article explains how to set up VNet connectivity for your API Management instance in the external mode, where the developer portal, API gateway, and other API Management endpoints are accessible from the public internet, and backend services are located in the network.